chhajedji/scripts/README.md

     - Do a web search or go to a URL.
     - Search for manual pages.
     - Search for words in dictionary.
     - Go to git repos in your system.
+(This uses a file created by command `find $HOME/ -regex .*/\.git$ 2>/dev/null > $HOME/.tmp/gitfiles` to search for path of all git directories.
+I run this command while updating system Also there should be a directory ".tmp" in your `$HOME` directory.
+Check `up-to-date` command [here in dot-files repo](https://github.com/chhajedji/dot-files/blob/master/T480/.alias)).
+    - Turn off notifications for specified time.
     - For more details see inside [dmenu_input.sh](dmenu_input.sh).

 - Dependency